Undergraduate Research

 Biology

-Professors Dr. Alan Lievens, Dr. Mark Gustafson, and Associate Professor Dr. Stephanie Perez led student researchers Jim Babcock, Mason Bishop, Yasmin Perez, and Chassety Raines on the Weston Ranch project.
-The group collected plant and insect specimens from the Weston Ranch and other areas and created scientific voucher specimens.
-They also established permanent study plots for an experiment on the effects on grassland plant diversity of removing invasive shrubs.
+Biology Professors Dr. Alan Lievens and Dr. Mark Gustafson once again led a group of student researchers on their Weston Ranch project.
+Madison Schultz, Hannah Welfel, Kristin Lucero, and Isaac Orozco collected plant specimens from the Weston Ranch, created scientific voucher specimens, and visited the Plant Resources Center at the University of Texas Austin.
+The research group sampled permanent study plots for an experiment on the effects on grassland plant diversity of removing invasive shrubs.
 They also collected tissue samples and analyzed DNA barcodes, which were contributed to an international database of DNA sequences.

 -